matthieucabos/ICGM-CNRS/Origin Server/source/Get_Origin_Info.rst

 Version 2
 ---------

-That version is similar to the first one.
+That version is similar to the version 1.
 There is no display in this one but the Origin History file is properly written.
+The version 2 is treating the **full daily logwatch content** and should be used at the end of a day for exemple or to verify the results of the version 2.1.

+It give us the **same informations than the version 2.1** but it will display into the Origin history file **all the activities** on the **origin server**.

+It must be consider as a **pre-version of version 2.1** and should be used also as a **log file analyzer**.

+**Susbtitute the differents date** variables (as *day, month, year, etc*) **with a specific date** will treat the logwatch file **since this specific date**.

+This script will be used as a logwatch analizer instead of a real time analizer like the version 2.1 and it could be really interesting with **network management** and **administration tool**.

 Please to use with the correct following syntax :